cristobalramos/mediawiki-utilities/README.md

 * Run from terminal `php importUsersCli.php < file.csv` or `php importUsersCli.php <<< "username,password,email,realname,groups"`
 * Run `php importUsersCli.php --help` for specific parameters.

-This script create new accounts from a CVS data passed by STDIN, using the same format required by ImportUsers extension: username,password,email,realname,groups.
-Each line is a new user.
-Only the username is required to create a user.
+This script create new accounts from a CVS data passed by STDIN, using the same format required by ImportUsers extension: *username,password,email,realname,groups*.
+Each line is a new user and only the username is required to create a user.

 ### extendedCreateAndPromote
 * Copy to maintenance folder.
 * Run from terminal `php extendedCreateAndPromote.php`
 The same logic under createAndPromote, but with two more parameters: realname and email.

 ## License
 GNU General Public License 2.0